Bashmdz/House-Of-Damascus-Restaurant/README.md

 - **Date and Time Availability Test:**
   - The handling of date and time availability to prevent double bookings was tested.

+### Manual Testing

+#### Booking System

+1. **Create a Booking:**
+   - Navigate to the booking form page.
+   - Enter valid details such as date, time, and group size.
+   - Submit the form and verify that the booking is successfully created.

+2. **View Bookings:**
+   - Log in as a registered user.
+   - Navigate to the booking list page.
+   - Verify that all bookings associated with the logged-in user are displayed.

+3. **Update Booking:**
+   - Log in as the user who created the booking.
+   - Navigate to the booking update page for the desired booking.
+   - Modify the booking details and submit the form.
+   - Verify that the booking details are updated accordingly.

+4. **Delete Booking:**
+   - Log in as the user who created the booking.
+   - Navigate to the booking list page.
+   - Click on the delete button for the desired booking.
+   - Confirm the deletion and verify that the booking is removed from the list.

+5. **Error Handling:**
+   - Access non-existent pages and verify that the custom 404 page is displayed.
+   - Submit forms with invalid data and verify that appropriate error messages are shown.

+#### User Authentication and Authorization

+1. **Login Functionality:**
+   - Navigate to the login page.
+   - Enter valid credentials and submit the form.
+   - Verify that the user is redirected to the home page after successful login.

+2. **Access Control:**
+   - Attempt to access restricted pages without logging in.
+   - Verify that the user is redirected to the login page.

+3. **User Permissions:**
+   - Attempt to perform actions such as updating or deleting bookings created by other users.
+   - Verify that the user receives a permission denied error message.

+#### Date and Time Availability

+1. **Prevent Double Bookings:**
+   - Create a booking for a specific date and time.
+   - Attempt to create another booking for the same date and time.
+   - Verify that the second booking is rejected due to availability constraints.

 ### Validator testing

 The project was tested using the W3C Markup Validation Service and W3C CSS Validation Service to ensure that the code meets industry standards.